HDGoldi/Docker_Training/Trainings/002_First_Container.markdown

     * `--tty` allocates a pseudo-tty.
     * `--rm` tells Docker to go ahead and remove the container when it's done executing.

-    The first two parameters allow you to interact with the Docker container.
+    The first two parameters allow you to interact with the docker.

     We're also telling the container to run `bash` as its main process (PID 1).